+Change in % Change in

+Interest Rates Projected Baseline

-Change in Interest Rates (in bps) % Change in Projected Baseline Net Interest Income
+(in bps) Net Interest Income

 +400 9.6%

 +300 6.7

 +200 4.0

 +100 1.6

 -100 Not meaningful

 -200 Not meaningful

 -300 Not meaningful

 -400 Not meaningful

 In the event of a shift in interest rates, we may take certain actions intended to mitigate the negative impact to net interest income or to maximize the positive impact to net interest income.
 These actions may include, but are not limited to, restructuring of interest earning assets and interest bearing liabilities, seeking alternative funding sources or investment opportunities and modifying the pricing or terms of loans, leases and deposits.